t-geindre/php-gpio/doc/server.md

 # PHP-GPIO Server

-Root permission are required to read/write Raspberry PI GPIOs, but running a webserver with the root user is __always__ a bad idea.
+Root permission are required to read/write Raspberry PI GPIOs, but running a webserver with the root permissions is __always__ a bad idea.

 That's why this library also provide a simple TCP server wich can be used to access GPIOs.

 ## Creating a server

-The server is made with the React\Server library, so you'll have to instanciate some React objects to be able to run the GPIOs server.
+The server is made with the [reactphp/socket](https://github.com/reactphp/socket) library, so you'll have to instanciate some reactphp objects to be able to run the GPIOs server.

 Here is a simple example: